🗂️ 75 Districts & 18 Divisions of UP

 - Devipatan Division — headquarters is at Gonda, not Devipatan.
 Named after the famous Devipatan temple in Balrampur.

-- Lucknow Division has the most districts (6) along with Kanpur and Meerut divisions.
+- Lucknow Division has the most districts (6), tied with Kanpur and Meerut divisions.

 - Jhansi Division has the fewest districts (3), along with Azamgarh, Basti, Mirzapur, and Saharanpur.